Andrew Smith

 Sport

-Andrew is regularly instructed to act in sports arbitrations, disciplinary proceedings and civil claims, acting for a wide range of clients including players, athletes, managers, officials, clubs, intermediaries / agents and governing bodies.
-Andrew is ranked as a leading sports law barrister by Chambers and Partners & Legal 500; published comments include:
+Andrew is regularly instructed to act in sports arbitrations, disciplinary and other proceedings (including before the PFCC), acting for a wide range of clients including players, athletes, managers, officials, clubs, intermediaries / agents and governing bodies.

 In addition to his work as an advocate, Andrew has been appointed to sit as a Rule K arbitrator and as a member of an EFL arbitration appeal panel.
-Andrew is a member of Sport Resolutions’ panel of arbitrators and its panel of pro bono advocates.
+Andrew is a member of Sport Resolutions’ panel of pro bono advocates.

-Andrew was also appointed by a major sports governing body to conduct an independent grievance investigation arising out of a disputed selection decision for the Olympic Games.
+Andrew was appointed by a major sports governing body to conduct an independent grievance investigation arising out of a contested selection decision for the Olympic Games, and as an arbitrator to determine a dispute concerning an athlete’s de-selection from a World Class Performance Programme.

 In terms of international work, Andrew has been involved in several cases before the Court of Arbitration for Sport, as well as claims in the Basketball Arbitral Tribunal.
 Andrew’s CAS experience includes being appointed as an ad hoc clerk in the high-profile doping appeals brought by 39 Russian athletes in connection with the Sochi Winter Olympics.

-board and has written many articles for the website.
-Andrew also contributed to three chapters of ‘Football and the Law’ (Bloomsbury Professional), covering the topics of football institutions, ownership issues and arbitration in football.
+Andrew also co-authored three chapters of ‘Football and the Law’ (Bloomsbury Professional), covering the topics of (i) football institutions, (ii) ownership issues, and (iii) arbitration in football.

 Commercial

 Andrew’s civil litigation practice involves him representing and advising clients on a broad range of commercial matters, often with an employment element.
-His commercial arbitration experience includes complex disputes concerning agency fees/commission payments, joint venture arrangements, and, in the International Court of Arbitration, representing a foreign government in its defence of a high value commercial claim.
+His commercial arbitration experience includes complex disputes concerning agency fees/commission payments, joint venture arrangements and start-up businesses.
+As well as LCIA arbitrations, Andrew has experience of proceedings in the International Court of Arbitration, in which he acted for a foreign government in its defence of a high value commercial claim.

 Andrew is an ADR Group Accredited Civil & Commercial Mediator.